 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Memphis and Nashville, while others want peace and quiet like in Sparta and Dunlap, thank you very much.
+Some want bigger, more exciting cities like Memphis and Nashville, while others want peace and quiet like in Forest Hills and Bolivar, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Tennessee have the grown the fastest.